Dialetto, ma Quanto Dialetto? Transcribing and Evaluating Dialects on a Continuum

 \section{Related Work}

-\citet{kantharuban-etal-2023-quantifying} stands as the work most similar to our own, where LLMs for both speech and for text are used to evaluate on the tasks of Machine Translation and Automatic Speech Recognition on regional dialects of high and low-resource languages.
+\citet{kantharuban-etal-2023-quantifying} stands as the work most similar to our own, where LLMs for both speech and for text are evaluated on the tasks of Machine Translation and Automatic Speech Recognition on regional dialects of high and low-resource languages.
 They find model performance on such varieties to be highly correlated with lexical and phonetic similarity to the highest performing variety.
 Their work however considers dialect varieties \textit{categorically} by considering regional varieties such as Argentinian and Chilean Spanish under the same language of Spanish.
 Our work instead proposes to work on varieties on a continuous basis across geographically nearby varieties.

-As regards treating varieties as a continuum, in NLP, \citet{grieve2024sociolinguisticfoundationslanguagemodeling} hypothesize that language models inherently model varieties of language, and propose to leverage sociolinguistic expertise to identify underrepresented varieties.
-In dialectology the notion of dialects as a continuum is well-established, where computational work in quantifying such a continuum abounds in the field of dialectometry \citep{heeringa2001dialect, wieling2015advances, nerbonne2010mapping}.
+With regard to treating varieties as a continuum, \citet{grieve2024sociolinguisticfoundationslanguagemodeling} hypothesize that language models inherently model varieties of language, and propose to leverage sociolinguistic expertise to identify underrepresented varieties. \citet{bafna-etal-2024-evaluating} model performance degradation of LLMs on closely-related varieties by way of synthetic noise in different linguistic dimensions.
+In dialectology, the notion of dialects as a continuum is well-established, where computational work in quantifying such a continuum abounds in the field of dialectometry \citep{heeringa2001dialect, wieling2015advances, nerbonne2010mapping}.

-With regard to bias against dialect varieties in ASR, \citet{feng2021quantifying} show that Dutch ASR systems perform worse on Flanders speakers compared to speakers of all regions in the Netherlands. \citet{kulkarni2024balancing} show different ASR systems to exhibit different performance biases across 11 states in Brazil, where their dataset consists of scripted speech, and with categorical boundaries between states. \citet{chang2024self} document how self-supervised representations still exhibit a performance disparity in ASR upon AAVE.
-Our work shows that there is geographical structure in dialect ASR bias that is continuous and correlated with social variables, enabling more fine-grained studies on ASR bias in other languages.
+With regard to bias against dialect varieties in ASR, \citet{feng2021quantifying} show that Dutch ASR systems perform worse on Flemish speakers compared to speakers of all regions in the Netherlands. \citet{kulkarni2024balancing} show different ASR systems to exhibit different performance biases across 11 states in Brazil, tested on scripted speech and with categorical boundaries between states. \citet{chang2024self} document how self-supervised representations still exhibit a performance disparity in ASR upon AAVE.
+Our work shows that there is geographical structure in dialect speech-to-text bias that is continuous and correlated with social variables, enabling more fine-grained studies on speech-to-text bias in other languages.